 Restructuring is under way at FedEx’s domestic Express unit, its largest, as U.S. volumes slump.
 It announced the retirement of 24 jet freighters last week, and investors will watch the June 19 earnings report for profit-margin gains because that business “drives the stock,” said David Ross, a Stifel Nicolaus & Co. analyst in Baltimore.

 Next week’s quarterly results are the last for the fiscal year ended May 31, when FedEx fell 4.8 percent.
 That was the fourth time in the last five annual periods that FedEx trailed the S&P 500 and UPS.
-(UPS) FedEx closed yesterday at $86.84, an increase of 4 percent for the year.
+(UPS:US) FedEx closed yesterday at $86.84, an increase of 4 percent for the year.
 That compared with a 5.7 percent gain for Atlanta-based UPS.